aHugues/porygon-backend/README.md

 For this reason, the `server.logDirectory` should be set to `/logs` in order for the logs to be visible outside the container

+A third volume `/socket` is also available if the container should expose a socket instead of a port.
+In this case, the `server.socket` should be set to `/socket/<yoursocket>.sock`.

 If necessary to access the database, the host networking can be used with the flag `--network="host"`.